Budgeting, Tatua Supply Farm (East Waikato)

 Breeding and herd improvement

 Mating is for 12 weeks with the last 3 weeks using short gestation, (SG), dairy semen, to give a 10 1/2 week calving period.
-The first 6 weeks are with AB using premier sires/genomically tests bulls, plus some short gestation beef bulls on the lower 20% BW/PW cows.
+Usually the first 6 weeks are with AB using premier sires/genomically tests bulls, plus some short gestation beef bulls on the lower 20% BW/PW cows.
+This season frozen semen has been used to reduce risk of semen batch failure, (which happened last season), and resulted in a spread calving this season.
 Bulls are rotated with the herd for 3 weeks before finishing mating with the 3 weeks of SG AB.
-About 7-10% of the herd is treated for anoestrous using CIDRs.
+Usually about 7-10% of the herd is treated for anoestrous using CIDR's.
+This year 20% of the herd have been treated with CIDR's to tighten the calving spread.
 Included under AB and herd testing is DNA testing of about 50 replacement heifer calves.
 Herd testing covers 3 test over 2 milkings each, unless the herd is on once a day milking, (OAD).

 |